DandelionFs/CodeLib/readme.md

 ## PREFACE
 > Talk is cheap.
 Show me the code.   -- Linus Torvalds

 Hello, I'm a student in IMU.
-This is a self-using code lib, which displays data(knowledge) and mind i've seen or used towards code.
+This is a self-using code lib, which displays data(knowledge) and mind i've seen or used towards coding.
 I wanna use it lightly everywhere I worked(so other name called blog! \^_\^).

 So, Here we go !!!